netxms/netxms-doc/admin/object-management.rst

 Status calculation has two configuration parts:

-   - status propagation - the way how status form object is pushed to upper objects;
+   - status propagation - the way how status from object is pushed to upper objects;
    - status calculation - the way how object is calculating it's status based on statuses propagated by children objects.
 Once child object status is calculated most critical status is taken from status of underlying objects, associated alarms and status :term:`DCIs<DCI>`.

 .. figure:: _images/object_status_calculation.png